 These courses fulfill specific Core requirements in the Humanities (History, English, Philosophy, Theology), Social Sciences (Political Science, Psychology, Sociology, Economics, Geography), Mathematics, the Fine Arts, the Augustine and Culture Program (ACS), Ethics and Business.

-The program also offers a variety of upper-division electives, which may be used to fulfill free-elective requirements or elective requirements in some majors.
+The program also offers a variety of upper-level electives, which may be used to fulfill free-elective requirements or elective requirements in some majors.
 In addition to these regularly scheduled seminars, students are encouraged to design more specialized independent study courses in which they can work individually with a faculty mentor.

 - The Senior Thesis should be original in its conception and analysis.
 Originality, however, need not mean the discovery of new knowledge, but can be reflected in the questions posed, the synthesis formed, or the organization and presentation of data.